 Sensitive goods and services are listed in Annex 15 to the VAT act.
 For example steel, silver, gold, telephones, hard drives all are sensitive goods and raising of steel constructions can be used as example of sensitive service.

-CIT – Corporate Income Tax
+Taxes in Poland.
+Corporate Income Tax

 CIT is the income tax paid by legal entities.
 It applies to capital companies, limited partnerships and limited joint-stock partnership, tax capital groups and other similar legal entities.